 A Rowing Machine Provides a Full-Body Workout

-Your upper and lower body are required to complete a rowing stroke which is a good and bad thing depending on how you look at it.
+Your upper and lower body are required to complete a full rowing stroke.
+This is a good and bad thing depending on how you look at it.

 A rowing machine is one of the few machines on the market that truly works out your entire body.

-The “Catch”.
-Muscles worked: Erector Spinae, Gastrochnemius and Soleus, and Hamstrings.
+The “Catch”- Muscles worked: Erector Spinae, Gastrochnemius and Soleus, and Hamstrings.

-Start of The “Drive”.
-Muscles worked: Erector Spinae, Rhomboids, Quadriceps, Gastrochnemius and Soleus, and Hamstrings.
+Start of The “Drive”- Muscles worked: Erector Spinae, Rhomboids, Quadriceps, Gastrochnemius and Soleus, and Hamstrings.

-The “Drive”.
-Muscles worked: Erector Spinae, Rectus Abdominus, Triceps, Rhomboids, Deltoids, Trapezius, Pectoralis Major, Wrist Extensors and Flexors, Quadriceps, Glutes, Hamstrings, and Gastrochnemius and Soleus.
+The “Drive”- Muscles worked: Erector Spinae, Rectus Abdominus, Triceps, Rhomboids, Deltoids, Trapezius, Pectoralis Major, Wrist Extensors and Flexors, Quadriceps, Glutes, Hamstrings, and Gastrochnemius and Soleus.

-The “Finish”.
-Muscles worked: Erector Spinae, Wrist Extensors and Flexors, Triceps, Biceps, Deltoids, Pectoralis Major, Rectus Abdominus, Internal and External Obliques, Quadriceps, and Hamstrings.
+The “Finish” Muscles worked: Erector Spinae, Wrist Extensors and Flexors, Triceps, Biceps, Deltoids, Pectoralis Major, Rectus Abdominus, Internal and External Obliques, Quadriceps, and Hamstrings.

 (Images credit: Concept2 UK, http://concept2.co.uk/rower/muscle_groups)

 If you want to see a complete breakdown of all the muscles used while performing a full rowing stroke check out my full muscle breakdown article.